-Climate change is a hot topic, especially as the UK will host the 26th UN Climate Change Conference of the Parties (COP26) here in Glasgow from the end of next month.
+Climate change is a hot topic, especially as Glasgow is currently hosting the 26th UN Climate Change Conference of the Parties (COP26) until the end of next week.

-The COP26 summit will bring parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+The COP26 summit brings parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.

 In June 2019, the government passed several laws to end the UK’s contribution to global warming in an effort to reduce greenhouse gas emissions to net-zero by 2050 – the previous target was an 80% reduction.

 With this target in mind, there is a lot to be done to raise awareness of reducing emissions and making improvements to our homes to this end.

 Research from NatWest and IHS Markit has revealed that just over half of all homeowners are planning to make home improvements over the next ten years that will help to make their home greener.
 However, finance is the biggest barrier for them to be able to make the changes required.
 The survey revealed that 69% of respondents were looking to reduce their carbon footprint and household waste and were making efforts to this effect.

 According to the survey of 1,500 carried out, over a quarter of homeowners anticipated making home improvements in the next five years with a further 16% planning to carry out improvements in 6 to 10 years’ time.
 The research showed that more needs to be done in the immediate future given that only 15% planned to make improvements in the next 12 months and 29% had no plans in the next decade due to affordability issues.
 Less than half of homeowners surveyed stated that they felt they were able replace their gas boiler with a more sustainable alternative and felt that the 2035 date of the potential ban was too far away for them to need to act now as the likelihood was that they would move.
 In addition, they felt that there could be financial support from the government in the future.